You have home-buying questions? We have answers.

 Before you buy a Cardel home.

-To ensure your safety as well as the health and well-being of our sales team, capacity will be limited in our model homes and sales centres.
-View our sales centre hours and locations by clicking this link.
+To reach a sales agent by phone, email or in person, visit our contact page for sales centre hours and locations by clicking this link.
 Please note that we will follow public health and government guidelines and other safety measures to ensure the well-being of all visitors and the Cardel sales team.
-In order to visit one of our sales centres we ask that you fill in our COVID questionnaire upon arrival.
-During COVID, guidelines around model home tours are subject to change on short notice.

 All Cardel floorplans are available online, and available options have been pre-selected and priced.
 We are unable to adjust these prices.
 Prices are in all floorplan, elevation and structural options.
 Design selections and pricing will be available to our new homeowners during the home construction phase.

 The deposit and milestone payments required during the process of buying a Cardel home are structured as follows: